opfesoft/sol-docs/db/world/spell_proc_event.md

 ### Cooldown

-Define hidden cooldowns on the spell, given in seconds.
+Define hidden cooldowns on the spell, given in milliseconds.
 Also known as the proc's internal cooldown, or ICD.